voken1/docs/policy/voken_referral_program.rst

 - Settled with Voken,
   will transfer to your wallet addresses automatically and immediately, process by contract.
-- ``301 Vokens`` for direct referral reward (Lv.1),
-  get one more level for each registration with your whitelisted address, up to 15 levels (14+ referrals):
+- Get one more level for each registration with your whitelisted address, ``301 Vokens`` for direct referral reward (Lv.1, default), up to 15 levels (15+ referrals):

 =====  =====================================
 Level  Amount of reward (1,001 Vokens Total)